 First, you'll see your subscriber total for your selected timeframe, and five boxes explaining how each of them came to be on your mailing list.

 In the above example, 61 subscribers entered their email address on the newsletter profile page.
-35 signed up by clicking 'Subscribe' on a Twitter profile (find out how you can enable that here).
+35 signed up from Twitter: either by clicking 'Subscribe' on your Twitter profile, or by clicking 'Subscribe' in a Tweet.
 None were added from an imported list (via the Subscribers page), none were added via Revue’s API (head to this page to find out more about the API), none were added manually (also via the Subscribers page).

 You’ll also see a graph showing how this data maps out over your selected timeframe: